carlfahl/sdx-platform/README.md

 This Mininet script creates a single topology with three hosts.
 It does all the interface configurations, routing table updates etc. and finally runs two ping tests.

-If any problem with this script then follow these steps manually:
+If you face any problem with `sdx_mininet.py` script, then follow these steps manually:

-* Launching Mininet
+* Creating the topology with three ASs and one IXP switch:
 `sudo mn --controller=remote --topo=single,3 --mac --arp`

-* Configuring the hosts in Mininet
+* Configuring the participating ASs in Mininet:
 `h1 ifconfig lo:40 110.0.0.1 netmask 255.255.255.0 up`
 `h2 ifconfig lo:40 120.0.0.1 netmask 255.255.255.0 up`
 `h3 ifconfig lo:40 130.0.0.1 netmask 255.255.255.0 up`